datacarpentry/image-processing/_episodes/07-thresholding.md

 {: .python}

-This program takes three command-line arguments: the filename of the image to manipulate, the kernel size used during the blurring step (which, if you recall from the [Blurring]({{ page.root }}/06-blurring/) episode, must be odd), and finally, the threshold value T, which should be an integer in the closed range [0, 255].
+This program takes three command-line arguments: the filename of the image to manipulate, the sigma of the Gaussian used during the blurring step (which, if you recall from the [Blurring]({{ page.root }}/06-blurring/) episode, must be odd), and finally, the threshold value `t`, which should be an integer in the closed range [0, 255].
 The program takes the command-line values and stores them in variables named `filename`, `k`, and `t`, respectively.